5000. Educational Research. 3.

 5600.
 Educational Research I: Descriptive Research.
 3. Basic concepts of educational survey research design, statistics, and measurement.
 The focus is on descriptive statistics (measures of central tendency, variability, percent and frequency distribution, bivariate correlation, graphical displays, testing hypotheses about proportions).
 Students develop questionnaires and plan, conduct, and report on a survey study.
 Prerequisite: EDRE 5530.

 5610.
-Educational Research II: Group Comparison Research.
+Educational Research: Group Comparison Research.
 3. Concepts of experimental and ex post facto research designs, statistics, and measurement.
 The focus is on inferential statistics.
 Students construct attitude scales and other instruments used in research and they plan, conduct, and report on a group comparison study.
-Prerequisites: EDRE 5530 and 5600.
+Prerequisite: EDRE 5600.

 5620.
-Educational Research III: Correlational Research.
+Educational Research: Correlational Research.
 3. Concepts of correlational research, statistics, and measurement.
 Focus is on the design and analysis of results from correlational studies.
 Statistical topics include MANOVA, multiple regression, factor analysis, and discriminant analysis.
 Includes measurement topics in classical measurement theory and additional topics in validity and reliability.
 Plan, conduct, and report on a correlational study.
-Prerequisites: EDRE 5530, 5600, and 5610.
+Prerequisite: EDRE 5530 and 5600.

 5660.
 Dissertation/Thesis Prospectus Writing.
 3. Prepare graduate students to plan, develop, and write research proposals suitable for a dissertation/thesis.
 In consultation with the committee chair, students will focus on their own problem for research, conduct a literature review, choose appropriate methods for investigating the problem, and write a research proposal.
-Prerequisites: at least two of the following: EDRE 5530, EDRE 5550, EDRE 5600, EDRE 5610, EDRE 5620, EDRE 5640, EDRE 5650 or consent of instructor.
+Prerequisite: at least two of the following: EDRE 5600, EDRE 5610, EDRE 5620, EDRE 5640, EDRE 5645, EDRE 5650 or EDRE 5655.